Brexit and your life and property in Portugal

 Holiday home buyers

-If you are resident by 31 December, you will have ‘life-long healthcare rights’, as long as you remain resident.
-It is likely that there will be further healthcare cooperation, but it remains to be announced.
+If you were resident by 31 December, you have ‘life-long healthcare rights’, as long as you remain resident.

 3. Right to residence